This year, rather than gathering for Winter Solstice, I'm sharing my ritual with you...

 -Jeanmarie M.

-We continue our journaling and intention setting all year round inside the Compassion Club.
-Take advantage of open enrollment to try a free week of the Compassion Club at any time during the month of January!
+We continue our journaling and intention setting all year round inside The Compassion Club.
+Try a free week of the Compassion Club.
+It will be opening soon, so put your name on the waitlist.

 Healthy Happy Yoga is a welcoming online space to breathe and open up to connection.
 We’re breaking cycles to co-create a more inclusive future.

-Kate Lynch (she/her): Parent of an amazing atypical kid, inclusive yoga and meditation teacher, and author.
+Kate Lynch (she/her): Parent of an amazing atypical kid, inclusive yoga teacher, and author.
 Her little neurodiverse family lives in a magical land called Brooklyn, AKA Lenape Territory.

 Stop Walking On Eggshells!